5 Ways to Simplify Payroll with ACH

-For any small or mid-sized business, payroll can be time consuming and cumbersome.
-It can easily take your time and the time of your top managers away from more productive pursuits such as developing and selling new products.
+For any small or mid-sized business, payroll can be time-consuming and cumbersome.
+It can easily take the time of your top managers away from more productive pursuits such as maintaining, developing and selling new products.

 - Simplify employee onboarding.
 Consider empowering your new hires by letting them do their paperwork for you.
 A good payroll system allows employees to “onboard” themselves, completing their I-9, W-4, and direct deposit authorizations electronically, even before they show up for their first day.
-You’ll still need to ask for ID on their first working day, but at least you won’t have to do their paperwork for them, and they’ll be ready to start work on their first day.
+You’ll still need to ask for ID on their first working day, but at least you won’t have to do their paperwork for them and they’ll be ready to start work on their first day.

 - Keep your payroll policies straightforward and transparent.
 To keep payroll aspects as easy as possible, analyze your current company practices.
 If policies including expense reimbursement, attendance and paid time off are too complicated, it’s safe to say payroll will be, too.
 Make sure that these procedures are concise and transparent to all employees.
-Furthermore, creating one policy for workers at all levels of an enterprise will streamline the payroll process even more.
+Furthermore, creating one policy for workers at all levels of an enterprise will help streamline the payroll process even more.
 Having to deal with different allowances for people in various roles can give staff a headache and lead to employee dissatisfaction and complaints.